Approximation algorithms for the normalizing constant of Gibbs distributions: Analysis

-\begin{proof} A run of \tpa{} uses a number of samples that is one plus a Poisson random variable with mean $z(\beta) - z(0)$, so on average $q + 1$ samples.
+\begin{pf} A run of \textsf{TPA} uses a number of samples that is one plus a Poisson random variable with mean $z(\beta) - z(0)$, so on average $q + 1$ samples.
 So step 1 takes $5q + 5$ samples on average.
 From the concavity of the $\ln$ function and Jensen's inequality, the second step takes at most

 samples on average.
 This is bounded above by